nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-The expiry date of 'chicken' has been set to 20/12/2021 (47 day(s) from today)
+The expiry date of 'chicken' has been set to 20/12/2021 (43 day(s) from today)
 ____________________________________________________________
 ```

 💡 *Note*: The number of days shown to expiry is relative to the date set on your PC and does not strictly follow the outcome shown above.
+This applies to the expiry dates similarly found in `list ingr`.

 <br/>